History of Mongolia: Xiongnu (209 BC – 93 AD)

+The first significant appearance of nomads came late in the 3rd century BC, when the Chinese repelled an invasion of the Xiongnu across the Yellow River from the Gobi.

 The founder of the Xiongnu empire was Toumen.
-He was succeeded violently by his son Modu Shanyu, who then conquered and unified various tribes.
+He was violently succeeded by his son Modu Shanyu, who then conquered and unified various tribes.
 At the peak of its power, the Xiongnu confederacy stretched from Lake Baikal in the north to the Great Wall in the south and from the Tian Shan mountains in the west to the Greater Khingan ranges in the east.
-In the 2nd century BC the Xiongnu turned their attention westward to the region of the Altai Mountains and Lake Balkash, inhabited by Indo-European-speaking nomadic peoples, including Yuezhi (Yüeh-chih in Wade–Giles), who had relocated from China's present-day Gansu Province as a result of their earlier defeat by the Xiongnu.
+In the 2nd century BC the Xiongnu turned their attention westward to the region of the Altai Mountains and Lake Balkhash, inhabited by Indo-European-speaking nomadic peoples, including Yuezhi (Yüeh-chih in Wade–Giles), who had relocated from China's present-day Gansu Province as a result of their earlier defeat by the Xiongnu.
 Endemic warfare between these two nomadic peoples reached a climax in the latter part of the 3rd century and the early decades of the 2nd century BC; the Xiongnu were triumphant.
 The Yuezhi then migrated to the southwest where, early in the 2nd century, they began to appear in the Oxus (the modern Amu Darya) Valley, to change the course of history in Bactria, Iran, and eventually India.

 In 200 BC, the Han dynasty of China launched a military campaign into the territory, attempting to subjugate the Xiongnu.
 However the Xiongnu forces ambushed and encircled the Han Emperor Gaozu at Baideng for seven days.
 Emperor Gao was forced to submit to the Xiongnu, and a treaty was signed in 198 BC recognising all the territories to the north from the Great Wall should belong to the Xiongnu, while the territory to the south of the Great Wall should belong to the Han.
 In addition, China was obliged to marry princesses and pay annual tribute to the Xiongnu.
 This "marriage alliance" was far from peaceful, as Xiongnu raids into the fertile southern land never ceased.
-During the period of Emperor Wen, Xiongnu raids advanced into China Proper, ravaged and even besieged near its capital Chang'an.
-This continued for 70 years until the reign of Emperor Wu, whose massive counteroffensives devastated the Xiongnu and sent them towards the road of decline.

-The Xiongnu again raided northern China about 200 BC, finding that the inadequately defended Great Wall was not a serious obstacle.
+The Xiongnu again raided northern China around 200 BC, finding that the inadequately defended Great Wall was not a serious obstacle.
 By the middle of the 2nd century BC, they controlled all of northern and western China north of the Yellow River.
 This renewed threat led the Chinese to improve their defences in the north, while building up and improving the army, particularly the cavalry, and while preparing long-range plans for an invasion of Mongolia.